federatedsecure/whitepaper/README.md

 For example, `database.get_handle().query(row=2, column=5)` in fact creates four (!) representations: 1) of the member function `get_handle`, 2) of the result of invoking that member function without arguments, 3) of that result’s member function `query`, and 4) of the result of `query` with some arguments.

 Note that such nice syntactic sugar is not available in all programming languages.
 For example, in R the same code would read:

+#### Code Listing 3 – In some languages, client code will be more verbose than in Python

 ```r
 source (“.../federatedsecure/client.r”)